Travelport-xx/travelport-uapi-tutorial/lesson2.md

 Let's explain the approach the uAPI is using to encode the results.
 Each "type" of entity is detailed once, typically in a "list" of that type, for example the `air:FlightDetailsList` has many `air:FlightDetails` entities within it (and many more were clipped out for space reasons).
 Similarly, the `air:AirSegmentList` contains many `air:AirSegment` encodings (again, we removed many `air:AirSegment` items for space).
 However, it is important to note that _within_ the `air:AirSegment`, the response does not repeat the `air:FlightDetails` but instead uses an `air:FlightDetailsRef` to refer to the flight details in question.
 The `air:FlightDetailsRef` has a `Key` attribute that matches up with the `Key` attribute in the `air:FlightDetails`  object.
 Why do it this way?
 Primarily, this approach avoids repetition which would bloat the already large requests and responses.
 If you look at the last XML objects in the example you will see two "solutions" (`air:AirItinerarySolution`) that clearly indicate that it is possible to have a compact representation... after you have all the definitions above!
 Interestingly, a single `air:ItinerarySolution` may encode many possible itineraries (despite the name) because it "connects" segments with the `air:Connection` entries.
 We'll explain more about this later when discuss building "routings."

 The large size of these messages and the complexity of encoding and decoding them is one of the more serious complaints about SOAP/XML as a transport in systems such as the uAPI.
 We will not debate that point here, but just mention that the requests and responses sent to and from the Travelport system often end up being hundreds of lines of XML.
+If you are concerned about the size of the data being passed from your client to the TravelPort servers you can enable the gzip compression algorithm in the headers of your web requests with `Accept-Encoding: gzip, deflate`.

 ### Decoding Part 1: Building Maps